 Ambu means water in the ancient yogic language of Sanskrit, and our name represents the connection between the flow of energy in our surrounding waters and the mind-body-spirit experience of yoga.
 We believe in the transformational physical and emotional benefits of yoga and allow a deep respect for our natural island setting to inspire all that we do.

-Yali Zawady (E-RYT 200) is the founder of Ambu Yoga.
-Inspired by the beauty of nature and her passion for life, she loves traveling, tasting delicious, real food and practicing yoga outdoors on Sanibel and Captiva.
+Yali Zawady (E-RYT 500) is the founder of Ambu Yoga.
+Inspired by the beauty of nature and her passion for life, she loves traveling, tasting delicious, plant based food and practicing yoga outdoors on Sanibel and Captiva.
 Yali has been influenced by many amazing teachers and yoga disciplines and is committed to her continued growth and education.
 She has trained and studied at Nosara Yoga Institute in Costa Rica, the Foundation of Pathanjala Yoga Kendra in India, and Bala Vinyasa Yoga in Naples, Florida.
 She is also a certified holistic health coach through the Institute for Integrative Nutrition.

 Yali first found yoga and self-inquiry at a very young age through meditation practices with her father in Colombia, and has since developed a life-long passion for practicing and sharing yoga with others.